DrewCording/TenTalkBot/README.md

 Discord commands

+	!commands - Shows a list of available commands Supports CCBot use
 	!discord - Friendly link to the Discord server Supports CCBot use
 	!givefriend <@User> <RSN> - Give user Clan Friend rank and add them to the Clan Spreadsheet